gabrielsoltz/metahub/README.md

 Note that not all AWS resource type supports this API, you can check [supported services](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/supported-services.html).

-Tags are a critical part for understanding your context.
-Tags strategies often includes:
+Tags are a crucial part for understanding your context.
+Tagging strategies often includes:
 - Environment (like Production, Staging, Development, etc.)
 - Data classification (like Confidential, Restricted, etc.)
 - Owner (like a team, a squad, a business unit, etc.)